XBOT Robotics bringing STEM (Science, Technology, Engineering and Math hands on experiences to the young people of SE Seattle

 XBOT has had an amazing 2018-2019 season with the three robotics teams and summer workshops.
 Getting ready for the 2019-2020 season!

 A donation of

 For immediate release - June 25, 2019: XBOT Robotics leading the support for the Amazon Future Engineer programs in Seattle, WA. .
 XBOT Robotics is providing teacher training, coordination of the Seattle Public Schools Title 1 2019-2020 FIRST Lego League teams.

 Amazon is providing each of the schools with an Amazon Future Engineer Robotics grant to inspire the next generation of computer scientists, with a focus on students from underrepresented and underserved communities.
 Each of the schools will receive support to launch *FIRST robotics teams* read more ...

-Franklin HS is a Seattle urban school with 94% students of color, 68% free/reduced lunch students and 54% students from English Language Learner homes.
-FHS has been the home for team xbot #488 competition robotics team since 2001.
+Franklin HS is a Seattle urban school with 94% students of color, 64% free/reduced lunch students & 54% students from homes where English is a 2nd language. .

 team xbot Makes Technology Fun

 Celebrating National Robotics Week, robots battle other robots in this high-octane, high school competition.
 Inside this Microsoft Hardware lab in Redmond, engineers donate their time mentoring students from disadvantaged households to pursue educational opportunities in science, technology, engineering, and math.